ThalesGroup/OIDC-Sample-Application-Python/README.md

 # Prerequisites
 1. Python 3.7.0
 2. A text editor or code editor of your choice.
-3. You already created a Application in your Identity Provider(IDP) and have ClientId, ClientSecret, Authority URL
+3. You already created a Application in your Identity Provider(IDP) and have ClientId, ClientSecret, issuer URL
 4. Install Flask package.
 Ex: pip install flask
 5. Install requests package.
 Ex: pip install requests